Table of Contents

 Who Pays for Long Term Care?

 Originally, Medicaid long term care was only provided in nursing homes.
 To this day, all states cover the cost of nursing home care for persons who meet the eligibility requirements.
-This type of care is often referred to as institutionalization Medicaid, and is an entitlement, meaning an applicant will not be denied nursing home care if they meet the eligibility requirements.
-With Medicaid nursing home care, the facility must accept Medicaid as a form of payment, as not all facilities do.
+This type of care is often referred to as institutionalization Medicaid, and is an entitlement, meaning an applicant will not be denied nursing home care if the eligibility requirements are met.
+With Medicaid nursing home care, the recipient must reside in a facility that accepts Medicaid as a form of payment, as not all facilities do.

 HCBS Medicaid Waivers